Questioning the “Authentic” Self

 The book begins by talking about authenticity.

-Authenticity is not something you just find.
+The authors are suggesting something most of us resist.
+Authenticity is not something you find.
 It’s shaped by culture, marketed, and taken in by us.
-The authors even say it’s supported by the words we use, the way we talk about it, and even by the economy.
+They even say it’s supported by the words we use, the way we talk about it, and even by the economy.
 Even when people try to be authentic, it often ends up being performed for others.
-Social media doesn’t just curate identity, it distorts it, and it turns authenticity into a product.
+Social media doesn’t just curate identity; it distorts it and turns authenticity into a product.
+In other words, self-discovery, self-expression, or simply being yourself, are all shaped by cultural scripts.
+Wow…ok, let me take a moment to breathe.

-It feels right, grounded and honest.
-But we never really stopped to ask ourselves what it actually mean in real life.
+You, me and many others, including our pets, like the idea of being authentic.
+It feels right, and sincere.
+But we never really stopped to ask ourselves what it actually means.

 It also makes me wonder; if I can see myself being authentic, am I still performing?

 There’s an idea many of us carry too.
 That beneath all our roles, there’s a truer version of ourselves waiting to be found.
 It’s as if identity is made of layers we peel away until we reach something concrete.
 But I’m not sure it works like that.
 Even the parts of me that feel most real still show up in relation to someone else or something around me.
-Maybe it’s a conversation, a certain situation, or just an imagined audience.
+Maybe in a conversation, a certain situation, or an imagined audience.

 Even when we’re alone, we’re not completely by ourselves.
 There’s still a part of us that feels watched, interpreted, and shaped.